brianr747/platform/README.md

 - FRED (St. Louis Fed)
 - CANSIM manual downloaded table (CSV) parsing.
 - Quandl.
 - Australian Bureau of Statistics via Excel.
-(Very minimal...)

 ### Databases

 - TEXT: Save each series as a text file in a local directory.
 This is good enough for a casual user, and is useful for debugging and unit testing.
 - SQLITE: The SQLite database is supported, although with minimal features.
+The SQL interface will be refactored heavily once the rest of the platform is covered with unit tests.

 Meta-data support is extremely minimal.
-Although useful, not a priority for my own work.
-So it will wait until after refactoring is underway.
+Once the SQL design is stable, will add more fields.

 (Note: Starting with sqlite3, since that is installed with Python.
 Will worry about compatability with other SQL formats later.)